vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 ORDER BY birthdate, name;
 ```

-will sort on birth dates first (oldest to newest) and then sort on names in alphabetical order.
+will sort on birth dates first (oldest to newest) and then sort on the names in alphabetical order.

 Try using `ORDER BY` to sort multiple columns!
-Remember, to specify multiple columns, separate the column names with a comma.
+Remember, to specify multiple columns you can separate the column names with a comma.

 *** =pre_exercise_code
 ```{python}